sobcza11/Health-Informatics-JH/README.md

 - **Explainability via SHAP visualizations**
 - **HIPAA-aware architecture with full transparency**

-> All modules are implemented in a Spark-based pipeline with structured JSON input, SHAP explainability, and model card documentation.
+> All modules use structured JSON inputs and simulate real CDS workflows with SHAP-based explainability and transparent documentation inspired by model card best practices.

 ---